 The CEQA GHG Emissions Thresholds provide guidance during CEQA review and do not propose development or changes to land use and zoning.
 Thus, implementation of the CEQA GHG Emissions Thresholds would not result in construction or operational impacts related to an increase of criteria pollutants.
 Likewise, the CAP would not involve land use or zoning changes but would instead promote sustainable infrastructure development and redevelopment.
 As a policy document, the CAP would not result in impacts related to criteria pollutants.
-However, implementation of the CAP measures and actions discussed below may promote construction activities that would temporarily generate criteria pollutants during the construction phase.
+However, implementation of the following CAP measures may promote construction activities that would temporarily generate criteria pollutants during the construction phase.

-CAP Actions BE-1.1, BE-1.2, and BE-2.1 through BE-2.3 promote electrification and decarbonization of new and existing single-family homes.
-Measure BE-3 encourages energy efficiency upgrades and retrofits to existing buildings and commercial and multi-family buildings.
-Measure T-1 would improve bicycle and pedestrian facilities throughout the City, Measures T-4, T-5, and T-7 would expand EV charging stations and supporting infrastructure.
-Action BE 1.6 would result in the potential expansion of the existing WPCF cogeneration facility to produce more biogas.
+CAP Measures BE-1 and BE-2 promote electrification of existing buildings, Measure T-1 would improve bicycle and pedestrian facilities throughout the City, Measures T-4, T-5, and T-7 would expand EV charging stations and supporting infrastructure, and Measure BE-3 encourages energy efficiency upgrades and retrofits to existing buildings and commercial and multi-family buildings.
 CAP Measure WW-1 would incentivize water efficiency retrofits to existing buildings and landscaped areas.
 Additionally, CAP Measure CS-1 would involve the planting of new trees throughout the City.
 Construction-related air quality impacts are generally associated with fugitive dust (PM10 and PM{2.5}) and exhaust emissions from heavy construction vehicles and soil hauling trucks, in addition to reactive organic gases that would be released during the drying phase upon application of architectural coatings.
 However, implementation of CAP actions would not include large-scale construction within Hayward and would involve temporary and short-term criteria pollutant emissions.
 As such, the CAP would result in low-level criteria pollutant emissions and negligible impacts to air quality.
 Through the standard review process for new development or Capital Improvement projects, CAP projects or actions would also be reviewed for consistency with BAAQMD air quality regulations and other applicable local, State, and federal regulations.
 Thus, the construction associated with implementation of the CAP would result in a less-than-significant impact related to net increase of criteria pollutants.

-With respect to operational emissions, many of the CAP actions would have the secondary benefit of reducing criteria pollutant emissions, such as measures that would increase building energy efficiency and eliminate natural gas use in new and existing buildings, promote EVs, reduce on-road gasoline fuel use, and reduce VMT.
+With respect to operational emissions, many of the CAP actions would have the secondary benefit of reducing criteria pollutant emissions, such as measures that would increase building energy efficiency, promote EVs, reduce on-road gasoline fuel use, and reduce VMT.
 Implementation of the CAP would be beneficial by helping Hayward meet applicable air quality plan goals.
 Therefore, the CAP and CEQA GHG Emissions Thresholds would result in a less-than-significant impact related to criteria pollutant emissions.